 - Why does Stella choose to stay despite the maltreatment and abuses by her husband, Stanley?

-- How is sexual Desire portrayed as the prerequisite and destroyer of love in the play Streetcar Named Desire?
+- How is sexual Desire portrayed as the prerequisite and destroyer of love in the play A Streetcar Named Desire?

 - The literacy techniques used by Tennessee Williams in the play